 Collecting Rainwater … Illegal?

-Believe it or not, in some states it’s illegal to collect rainwater.
-Check here to see if it is legal to collect rainwater or if there are laws that must be followed.
+Believe it or not, in some states it’s illegal to harvest rainwater.
+Check here to see what your state says about it or if there are laws that must be followed.

 Garden Hair Don't Care Hat